AlexPavy/Ball-throw/README.md

 ## How to run

 Open [base.html](./base.html) in a browser
-Click Start
+Click inside the frame

-The initial y-speed and x-speed can be modified to any value, by clicking Start again without refreshing the page.
+The initial y-speed and x-speed are random values

 ## Uses

 - HTML, Javascript, CSS
 - Simplified equation of [Bouncing_ball](https://en.wikipedia.org/wiki/Bouncing_ball).
-Drag effect is modeled as happening only when the ball reaches the surface frame, with a constant for the viscosity of the surface.
+Drag effect is modeled as happening only when the ball reaches the surface frame, with a constant for the speed reduction on bounces.

 ## Code structure